tenzir/tenzir/rfc/README.md

 2. Write the proposal in [GitHub Flavored Markdown](https://github.github.com/gfm/).

-3. [Open a pull request][tenzir-prs] and add the `rfp` label.
+3. [Open a pull request][tenzir-prs] and add the `rfc` label.

-4. Share the pull request in the [Community Slack](http://slack.tenzir.com) and other stake holders that may provide valuable feedback.
+4. Share the pull request in the [Community Discord](https://docs.tenzir.com/discord) and other stake holders that may provide valuable feedback.

 5. Actively drive the discussion forward and point out the expected date of closure to keep a healthy engagement.
 Aim for resolving all outstanding